ZeroDayArcade/cracking-wpa-with-handshake/README.md

 ## Running the script

-This script is built to work with hashcat hashlines (hc22000 format) out of the box.
-For those unfamiliar, these hashlines contain all of the information described above when they start with `WPA*02`.
-To attempt a crack with one of these hashlines simply run:
+This script is built to work with hashcat hash lines (hc22000 format) out of the box.
+For those unfamiliar, these hash lines contain all of the information described above when they start with `WPA*02`.
+To attempt a crack with one of these hash lines simply run:
 ```
 python3 crack_handshake.py """<WPA02_HASHCAT_HC22000_FORMAT_HASHLINE>""" <PASSWORD_LIST_SRC>
 ```
-**IMPORTANT:** When running the script in this manor make sure to use triple quotes around the hashline.
-Otherwise characters like ? or * in the hashline can cause the script to run incorrectly and can cause weird problems in your Terminal.
+**IMPORTANT:** When running the script in this manor make sure to use triple quotes around the hash line.
+Otherwise characters like ? or * in the hash line can cause the script to run incorrectly and can cause weird problems in your Terminal.

 Note that `<PASSWORD_LIST_SRC>` can be ommited to simply use the sample `passlist.txt` file that comes with this repo.